 Food & Health

-The 2022 JFS Community-Wide Food Drive begins Sunday, September 25 with announcements at Rosh Hashanah and culminates with the Food Sort on Sunday, October 16.
-The Food Sort is an excellent opportunity for individuals, families and groups to help the Polack Food Bank sort and organize thousands of pounds of donations.
+The JFS Community-Wide Food Drive kicks off with announcements at Rosh Hashanah and culminates with the Food Sort after Yom Kippur.
+The Food Sort is an excellent opportunity for individuals, families, and groups to help the Polack Food Bank sort and organize thousands of pounds of donations.
 A special thank you to our dedicated volunteers and community partners who step up each year to make this all possible.

 Mentors help support and coach highly-skilled individuals in reestablishing their careers in the U.S. Mentees in the program have advanced degrees and years of experience in a professional field.
 The benefits of a one-on-one relationship include expansion of professional networks, trust with an industry expert and the opportunity to learn from one another.
 The professional mentor role is one of shared responsibility and mutual benefit.
 We are often looking for professionals from, but not limited to: Law, Engineering, Computer Science / Information Technology (I.T.) / Data Analytics and/or Business Management.